terroo/terroo.github.io/_posts/2021-03-27-list-of-some-famous-software-written-in-cpp.md

 title: "List of some famous software written in C++"
 date: 2021-03-27 10:06:32
 image: '/assets/img/cpp/cpp.jpg'
-description: 'C was B's successor.
+description: 'C was B successor.
 Simula was the successor to ALGOL 60.
 And C++ was the successor to both.'
 featured-img: ../cpp/cpp.jpg
 tags:
 - cpp